philface/d2modmanager/README.md

 # d2modmanager
 dota 2 mod manager without vpk injection
+Here is a video showing installation and usage: http://a.pomf.se/ossjdv.webm

 ### !! enable_addons should still be in your launch options, or ability icons might not get changed !!